Riding in New Zealand

 • Relatively rare but still an occurance in New Zealand.

-• Parking overnight always park as out of sight from roads as possible.
+• Parking overnight always park your motorcycle out of sight from main roads.

-• Lock away your belongings in your panniers when in public particularly in bigger towns and cities.
+• Remember to lock away your belongings in your panniers when in public particularly in bigger towns and cities.

 Fuel